 “Just for Me” Drive

-Beginning Feb.1, ABC15 and American Furniture Warehouse kick-off the fifth annual “Taking Action for Foster Kids” campaign to raise donations for the Arizona’s Children Association, a non-profit child welfare group that helps 40,000 children, youth and families each year.
+Beginning January 31, ABC15 and American Furniture Warehouse kick-off the sixth annual “Taking Action for Foster Kids” campaign to raise donations for the Arizona’s Children Association, a non-profit child welfare group that helps 40,000 children, youth and families each year.

 The month-long drive will focus on collecting donations for the group’s “Just for Me” bags.
 Children receive the bags just as they entered the foster care system; typically, with little or no notice they will be leaving home.
 Arizona’s Children Association says foster parents are always in need of diapers and wipes.
 According to thesuburanmom.com, on average a baby will use 2,500 – 3,000 diapers in their first year; Parenting Magazine says in one year a baby will use over 1,600 wipes.

 Every month of the year, more than 700 new children across Arizona enter foster care, and there are currently more than 14,000 children living in our foster care system.
 Many have had to leave behind their possessions, their homes, families, and everything they’ve ever known.

 “Taking Action for Foster Kids” runs from January 31 to February 28, and will collect monetary donations, diapers and wipes, and new and unopened personal care items, that will be used for the “Just for Me” bags.

 All donations can be dropped off at:

 - American Furniture Warehouse – 4700 South Power Road, Gilbert